↑

 • Line a jelly roll pan with aluminum foil, and sprinkle with a layer of powdered sugar.

-• In a large saucepan, combine the white sugar, corn syrup, and water, and stir continuously over medium-high heat until sugar dissolves.
+• Combine the white sugar, corn syrup, and water in a large saucepan, and stir continuously over medium heat until the sugar dissolves and the mixture begins to boil.

 • Continue boiling without stirring.
-When candy thermometer reaches approximately 260 degrees F, drop in flavoring and food coloring, and continue boiling until temperature reaches 300-310 degrees F.
+When the candy thermometer reaches approximately 260 degrees F, drop in flavoring and then drops of food coloring until the mixture reaches your desired color.
+Continue boiling without stirring until the temperature reaches 300 degrees F. Remove from heat.

-• Pour candy in prepared pan.
-Let candy cool and harden.
-Crack into pieces, and store in an airtight container.
+• Pour candy into the prepared pan.
+Let the candy cool and harden.
+Use the side of a meat tenderizing mallet to crack into pieces and store in an airtight container.

 Notes